 What's the latest Tottenham transfer news?

-What has Graeme Souness said about Kane's future?
+What has Sterling said about his future?